 The True Premarital Counseling Cost

 Receiving premarital counseling is not just for religious people.
 Couples who are engaged or planning to become involved usually do not know what to expect in marriage.
 A lot of times, they incorrectly assume things will be the same as they were before marriage.
 Couples may also think that the financial cost of receiving premarital counseling makes it not worth it in their relationship.
 The true prenuptial counseling cost comes when couples do not receive premarital counseling.
 There are many conversations couples should have before going forward with their relationship into marriage, and having someone to guide you through this process can help tremendously.

 Are You And Your Partner Prepared?

-Imagine you are building a house for you and your partner.
+Imagine you are building a house for yourself and your partner.
 The two of you are planning to spend your lives together in this house.
 Forever is a long time, so you want this to be the best home it can be.
-While you are fantasizing about all the lavish furnishings and beautiful exterior, though, you rush through the building of the house's base.
+While you are fantasizing about all the lavish furnishings and beautiful exterior, you rush through the building of the house's base.
 Before you know it, all you have worked for will collapse with the foundation.

 A marriage is like a home for your heart.
 Everybody wants theirs to be cozy and secure.
 Many couples go wrong, though, when they rush through building their base.
 This is why it is so important to be prepared.
-Without strong support to rely on, couples might not be able to withstand the shocks that marriage often brings, and the whole thing can come crashing down.
+Without strong support to rely on, couples might not withstand the shocks that marriage often brings, and the whole thing can come crashing down.
 Premarital counseling serves to bolster the things on which a successful marriage is built.
 Things like communication, how to handle conflict, and respect are covered during counseling sessions.
 These may seem like common sense solutions, especially when you are early on in their love stage and have not hit any real bumps in the road.